Backlang-Org/learn/content/extended/oop/classes.md

 # Classes

 A class is like a template for objects and classes can inherit from each other to represent a hierarchical structure.
 Classes can also have an implement block to append functions.
 These functions are called `member functions`.
 If a function is not in an implement block it is called `free function`.
-All Properties/Fields/Methods are inheritet from the base class.
+All Properties/Fields/Methods are inherited from the base class.
 An `abstract` function has to be implemented by the inherentor but a `virtual` function can be overriden by the inherentor.
-To use a class it has to be fully implemented, that means that all abstract members have to be implemented.
+To use a class it has to be fully implemented, that means that all abstract members have to be defined.

 > 💡 You can only inherit from one base class but you can implement as many interfaces as you want.
 See [Interfaces](/oop/interfaces).